 If you really fancy a bit of an adventure, renting a car is a great option.
 Just be prepared for a very long journey – driving will take you between 14 and 16 hours, depending on the traffic.

 It’s no cheaper than the train, and the journey takes at least 20 hours, so there’s no real advantage to taking the bus.
-What’s more, there’s no direct bus between Stockholm and Kiruna, so you’d end up having to change multiple times between different regional services.
-The nearest big cities offering direct bus services to Kiruna are Umeå and Luleå.
+What’s more, there’s no direct bus between Stockholm and Kiruna, so you’d end up having to change at least twice, at Piteå and Luleå.

 Taking the bus is really only an option if you’re planning to spend a long time road tripping through Sweden and are happy to build in a couple of overnight stops.